 How Much Will a Rental Car in Canada Cost?

 We’ve scored great deals in Canada, but also paid quite a bit during times.
-Our last rental cost us 25 CAD a day in the winter.
+Our last rental cost us 25 CAD a day in the winter, but in the summer that rate would easily double, or possibly triple.
 Some tips to save on car rental prices in Canada:

 - The sooner you book, the better

-- Do searches on AutoEurope, RentalCars.com, Skyscanner Car Rentals, Kayak, and Momondo and see what the best deals are.
+- Do searches on AutoEurope, RentalCars.com, Discover Cars, Skyscanner Car Rentals, Kayak, and Momondo and see what the best deals are.

 - Go with well-known companies like Enterprise and Alamo.
 The smaller unknown ones are more likely to nickel and dime you.